Scientists Discover The Secret Weapon Of Stomach Viruses

 We tend to pick up these stomach infections by something called the "fecal-oral route," which is as gross as it sounds.
 Basically, it happens when you accidentally ingest poop — by drinking tainted water or chewing on your fingernails after touching an infected doorknob, for example.
 Usually, the illnesses cause stomach pain and diarrhea, but some people — especially children and the elderly — are at risk of dying from the viruses.

-A rotavirus vaccine exists, but studies show it only works if it's administered before 15 weeks of age — making it difficult to give out in many parts of the world.
+A rotavirus vaccine exists, but studies show it works only if administered before 15 weeks of age — making it difficult to give in many parts of the world.
 Norovirus, on the other hand, has neither a vaccine nor a specific drug to treat it.

-The researchers focused on these viruses, in part, because they are difficult to treat, and because many people infected with them are unable to work.
+The researchers focused on these viruses in part because they are difficult to treat and because many people infected with them are unable to work.

 "There's a lot of economic costs, because it's so severe," Altan-Bonnet says.